 Does Norton VPN use AES-256 encryption?

 Yes.
 Norton VPN employs AES-256 encryption, a standard widely recognized as highly secure for consumer VPNs.
-Egypt vpn laws 2025 guide to legality, enforcement, penalties, best practices, and how to stay safe online with VPNs
+Microsoft edge vpn app: a practical guide to Edge Secure Network, its limits, setup steps, and top full-vpn alternatives 2026

 What protocols does Norton VPN support?